mariohamann/figma-export-assets/README.md

 ## Features

 -   📄 Multiple Figma Pages/Frames: Configure to process assets from various Figma pages or specific frames.
--   🔄 Batch Exporting: Supports batch exporting out of the box to overcame Figma API export limits.
+-   🔄 Batch Exporting: Supports batch exporting out of the box to handle Figma API export limits.
 -   📁 Customizable Asset Paths/Names: Set unique saving paths or names for each asset.
--   🌈 Customizable Asset Format: Chose any Figma export format for each asset.
+-   🌈 Customizable Asset Format: Choose any Figma export format for each asset.
 -   🚫 Asset Exclusion: Easily exclude specific assets from export based on their names.
 -   🌟 Variant Exporting: Overridable option to export components with variants as separate assets.